 To add Entitlement Templates to your Products, make sure the Entitlement Template related list is on the Product page layout and then you can add the Entitlement Template like any other related record.

-One final thing before you roll out Entitlements and Milestones if just making sure the data is actually accessible to your users.
+Here’s one final thing to note before you roll out Entitlements and Milestones if you’re just making sure the data is actually accessible to your users.
 There are fields and related lists related to Entitlements and Milestones that you’ll want to add to layouts.
 You also need to make sure your users’ profiles have access to the fields and objects as needed.
 Salesforce support has some pretty thorough documentation on the process if you get stuck.
 We also have some recommended Trailheads at the end of the blog!

 Go Beyond Milestones

-Case Flags lets you track SLAs by focusing on the time a case is waiting on a customer vs. the time it’s being actively worked by an agent.
+Case Flags lets you track SLAs by focusing on the time a case is waiting on a customer versus the time it’s being actively worked by an agent.
 And you can tie different SLAs to different Entitlements and case types!
-Since Case Flags is a native Salesforce application, the Flags live on the Case object itself and you can fire any normal Salesforce automation (Workflows, Process Builder, Flow, Apex) based on Flag criteria.
+Since Case Flags is a native Salesforce application, the Flags live on the case object itself and you can fire any normal Salesforce automation (Flow, Apex) based on Flag criteria.

 Want to learn more about how Case Flags can help you and your business?
 Register today for a free demo!

-As always, Trailhead has a lot of useful modules for Entitlements and Milestones that you can use to get hands on and become more familiar with the steps we outlined in this post.
-Also, if you’re curious how Case Flags differ from Milestones, there’s a handy comparison here.
+As always, Trailhead has a lot of useful modules for Service Cloud Entitlements and Milestones that you can use to get hands on and become more familiar with the steps outlined in this post.
+Also, if you’re curious about how Case Flags differ from Milestones, there’s a handy comparison here.